Snowflake-Labs/sfquickstarts/site/sfguides/src/snowpark_python_top_tips_for_optimal_performance/snowpark_python_top_tips_for_optimal_performance.md

 In this quickstart, you will learn how to make optimized decisions when using Snowpark Python.
 These choices will be compared with others to show performance improvements.
 Each concept is broken up into a lab, listed below:

--  Lab 1 : Using Cachetools library to improve performance up to 20x (~20 mins)
+-  Lab 1: Using Vectorized UDFs in Snowpark and scenarios that suit Vectorization
--  Lab 2: Using Vectorized UDFs can improve numerical computations by 30-40%
+-  Lab 2: Using Regular and Vectorised UDTFs to significantly boost performance of your Snowpark workloads
--  Lab 3: Using Vectorized UDTFs can improve performance of numerical computations using different approaches and warehouse configurations
+-  Lab 3: Using Cachetools library to improve performance
 -  Lab 4: Using the local testing framework to test your DataFrame operations on your development machine or in a CI (continuous integration) pipeline before deploying code changes to your account

 ### What You’ll Need